Yeni-Hwang/Disney-Plus-Porject/README.md

 ![image](https://user-images.githubusercontent.com/78137937/152579001-9f7cc45a-98a0-4812-8c74-bca2a734fb45.png)

 The graph compares topic proportion of each films.
-'10 Things I Hate About You' and 'Stargirl' are conventionally classified in same genre, however, Topic modeling noticed a difference and distinguished them.
-Both of them are teen, romantic, comedy-drama but mysterious and fantasy stroy lines are added in 'Stargirl'.
+'10 Things I Hate About You' and 'Stargirl' are conventionally classified in same genre -Comedy, Drama, Romance.
+However, Topic modeling noticed a difference and distinguished them.
+Both of them are teen-romantic, but mysterious and fantasy stroy lines and are added in 'Stargirl'.
+Besides, music was more emphasized as a crucial function to give a narrative to scenes frequently.
+Interestingly, according to wordcloud at step 1, topic 4 demonstartes these characters quite well.

 ### 3) Hierarchical clustering and compare dissimilarity: Disney Plus VS Hulu